 Where Little Green Pharma products are prescribed, HIF members receive an additional $25* benefit per script until 1 June 2022.

 *The additional $25 benefit is not applicable to HIF members that are registered in the Quest Initiative as they will receive subsidised products directly through the study.

 How to claim for medicinal cannabis?

 You can submit your claim for medicinal cannabis through the app, email or post. (pharmacy is not accepted through OMC).

 What is required to claim?

 A copy of the official pharmacy receipt will be required in order for HIF to assess your claim.
-This must be accompanied by a copy of your SAS and MAP approval forms

 Is medicinal cannabis currently unapproved by the Australian Register of Therapeutic Goods ARTG?